ncshy/Linux-Investigations/README.md

 **investigate_threads** : Observing how threads are represented in the kernel and the effect of signals on them. <br> **investigate_coredumps** : Observing how to generate and use core dumps for user space programs. <br> **investigate_staticlibs** : Exploring the difference in memory map of a program that is statically and dynamically linked. <br>
+**investigate_ioctl** : Exploring how the ioctl call is used and the kernel stack trace for 2 codes, one handled by the kernel, and the other handled by the network device driver. <br>